bevacqua/insignia/readme.markdown

 ###### `convertOnFocus`

-By default tags are converted if the `focus` event fires (besides other events)—this option allows you to disable this.
+By default tags are converted whenever the `focus` event fires on elements other than `input`.
 Defaults to `true`, set to `false` to disable.

 # API